 Here’s a little-known secret outside of boxing circles: everything in boxing is painful.

-Unless victory is achieved by a devastating knockout, you’ll sustain quite a bit of pain even if you win.
+Unless a devastating knockout achieves victory, you’ll sustain quite a bit of pain even if you win.

 This is because a person trained to hurt you is trying to do just that.
 It’s not like dealing with a hoodlum off the streets.
 A fighter’s punches have power behind them.
 But Rocky said it best: